Frank Zappa's musical language

 3. Amnesia vivace

 Serving as the interlude between the two "The duke of prunes" tracks, though musically in no way related to it.
 The spoken parts do mention "Duke of prunes".
 It's an experiment related to what Charles Ives once described as the effect of two marching bands approaching a square from two different directions.
 Between 1:38-1:44 on track 11 something similar is happening: two instruments are playing a similar motif, but asynchronous at first.
 The most bizarre experiment with this idea is happening during "Uncle rhebus", with two examples being present at the bottom of the Uncle meat section of this study.
-There appears to have been a documentary, available on the internet, with Philip Coulter interviewing Zappa, where Zappa is talking about references to Stravinsky in this piece.
-The link is dead at the moment (2019), but such references can indeed be recognized.
+Other instances of this idea, present in this study:

 - 0:00 Intro.